 Are all NI schools the same?

-Schools in Northern Ireland fall under two categories - grant-aided and Independent.
-The majority of schools are grant-aided, but there are some Independent schools.
-Below explains the different types of schools we have:
+Schools in Northern Ireland fall under two categories - grant-aided and independent.
+The majority of schools are grant-aided, but there are some independent schools.
+Below explains the different types of schools there are:

 Within the Controlled school sector there are a number of Controlled Integrated schools and a small number of Irish-Medium schools.